xinyuwei-david/david-share/Deep-Learning/AutoRound-Quantize/readme.md

-# Quantization 72B model with AutoRound on Azure NC40ads_H100_v5
+# Quantization 72B model with AutoRound and inference with vLLM on Azure NC40ads_H100_v5

 This article focuses on model quantization using Intel's open-source tool, AutoRound.
 In post-quantization, AutoRound's accuracy is relatively high and on par with GPTQ.